Η αντιγραφή στο πληκτρολόγιο απέτυχε, παρακαλούμε δοκίμασε ξανά αφού τροποποιήσεις τις άδειες σου.

 Just keep in mind that there's a fine line between funny/approachable and corny/disingenuous.
 The same SproutSocial research shows that "using slang and jargon" and "trying to be funny when they're not" are two of the other most common annoyances.

 Twitter is a great tool for customer service, but you have to stay on top of customer queries and answer them quickly.
 Research shows most social media users who contact a brand expect a response within 0–4 hours.

 Customer service isn't the only reason to engage, though.
 Be active with your followers.
 Like their tweets that mention you or topics related to your industry.
 Reply to their comments on your tweets.
 Retweet them when they mention something relevant to your brand.
 Once you have a following, engaging with your audience is one of the secrets to actually keeping them.

-5,0 (90 αξιολογήσεις) Website Design Graphic Design Internet Marketing SEO Link Building Visit profile
+4,9 (989 αξιολογήσεις) Internet Marketing SEO Link Building Twitter Facebook Marketing Visit profile

 10. Stay informed on trends